jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-2.md

 - applaud obedience to the civil magistrate, and
 - blame all disobedience and rebellion.,

 The very ideas of laudable and blamable should be the same with those of obedience and disobedience.
-Therefore, the laws of the civil magistrate should be regarded as the sole ultimate standards of what was=
+Therefore, the laws of the civil magistrate should be regarded as the sole ultimate standards of what was:
 - just and unjust
 - right and wrong.

-9 Hobbes' goal was to subject the consciences of men immediately to the civil, and not to the ecclesiastical powers.
+{{< s v="9" >}} Hobbes' goal was to subject the consciences of men immediately to the civil, and not to the ecclesiastical powers.
 The ecclesiastical powers' turbulence and ambition taught him to regard them as the principal source of society's disorders, by the example of his own times.
 His doctrine offended Theologians and also all sound moralists.
 It supposed=
 - that there was no natural distinction between right and wrong, and
 - that these distinctions=
   - were mutable and changeable, and